EsadeEcPol | Policy Brief #2

 - Biosafety conditions.
 Maintain conditions that reduce "the three Cs":

 - Ensure, as far as possible, distances of at least 2m between children and/or adults, and which may be less if they are exclusively between children under 12.
+When feasible, distances must be higher (up to 5m), or with separation mechanisms such as transparent screens.

 - Reduce rotations and shared surfaces.
 Assigning spaces, tools and furniture in a sustained way to the same groups of pupils.